rosikand/political-bias-classifier/README.md

 ## Summary

-This program classifies a sequence of text as either "partisan" or "neutral" using a machine learning and sentiment analysis.
+This program classifies a sequence of text as either "partisan" or "neutral" using machine learning and sentiment analysis.

 ## Model and data